 - higher education institutions

 Skills for your CV

-Because American studies is an interdisciplinary subject it means that you develop the ability to view things from many different perspectives, developing a broad range of skills valued by employers, which include:
+Because American studies is an interdisciplinary subject, you'll learn to view things from many perspectives and will develop a range of skills valued by employers, including:

 - critical analysis across a range of media